wttech/Slice-CQ56/README.md

 * [Slice wiki](https://cognifide.atlassian.net/wiki/display/SLICE)
 * [Slice users mailing group](http://slice-users.2340343.n4.nabble.com/) if you have any question on how to use it
 * [Slice issue tracking](https://cognifide.atlassian.net/browse/SLICE)

+## Commercial Support

+Technical support can be made available if needed.
+Please [contact us](mailto:slice-support@cognifide.com) for more details.

+We can:

+* prioritize your feature request,
+* tailor the product to your needs,
+* provide a training for your engineers,
+* support your development teams.